ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/Intro_statistics_R_18-02.md

 * knows basic data operations - loading in data, fetching data from dataframe, table transformations/pipes,
 * basic concepts of plotting - easy plotting in ggplot2 or some other plotting library

+Test your knowledge here: https://www.evamariakiss.de/tutorial/rquiz/quiz_fundamentals.php

+Please note, if you get >= 50%, you are eligible for this course.
+Else, try to find a Basics in R course before attending this one - we provide courses in this too!
+Materials for that course are available here: https://github.com/ELIXIREstonia/2024-10-02-R-basic

 Technical prerequisites:

 To do the exercises, you are required to have